-When you decided to start your own business, did you feel scared?
+When you decided to become a freelance writer, did you feel scared?
 Alone?
 Like you were operating in a vacuum and nobody around you understood how you felt or why you wanted to do this?

 Yeah.
 Me too.

 I remember when I decided to start my own business, before I had done anything other than dream about it and read about it.
 It didn’t feel real.
 I hadn’t actually done anything, so I guess it wasn’t real.
 I felt like I was staring at a show on the internet, seeing all these people running online businesses, and that it didn’t apply to me.

 Having nobody to talk to about it didn’t help.

 I mean, I could talk about it in the abstract with my mum and my friends, and they were all very supportive.
 But I knew they didn’t really understand what I was feeling.

 I was teetering on the precipice, preparing to dive headfirst into the unknown waters of starting a business.
 And I’d look back to see my friends and family, waving joyously, smiling wide and wishing me luck.
 But none of them were coming with me.
 They didn’t know why I wanted to do this, but they were very happy for me.

 Some people don’t even get that – the happiness.
 They face resistance, ridicule and resentment instead.
 Which can only make things more difficult, right?

 And that’s why you need a goddamn community.
 You need to start talking to other people who want the same things you do – to people who already have those things.
 Then you won’t feel so alone.
 Your world will open up before you and everything will feel possible.
 EVERYTHING.

 I didn’t start doing anything until I’d found my people.
 If you’re still waiting to get started, maybe a community is what you need too.
 No – scrap the maybe.
 It’s definitely what you need.